mcfly1885/bash-utility-scripts/RsyncBackupLog/README.md

 1. Make it executable: `chmod +x rsyncbakuplog.sh`
 2. Execute the script like in the following example:

-`rsyncbakuplog.sh -s path/to/yourfile.txt -d path/to/backupdir -l path/to/logfile.txt`
+`./rsyncbakuplog.sh -s path/to/yourfile.txt -d path/to/backupdir -l path/to/logfile.txt`

 if you want to enable quiet mode

-`rsyncbakuplog.sh -s path/to/yourfile.txt -d path/to/backupdir -q`
+`./rsyncbakuplog.sh -s path/to/yourfile.txt -d path/to/backupdir -q`

 ## Be carful! ⚠️
 **This script work with files and directores.
 Make sure that you know what are you doing**.